MAlshurbaji/LLM-Playground-From-Scratch/README.md

 ```

 ## Instruction Dataset for Fine-Tuning (Optional)
-The instruction-following dataset used to fine-tune the models can be **generated directly from the notebook** (automatic summarization, explanation, and Q&A generation), or can also be found in `data/instructions_dataset.json`.
+The instruction-following dataset used to fine-tune the models can be **generated directly from the notebook** (automatic summarization, explanation, and Q&A generation), or can also be found in `responses/instruction_data_from_pdfs.json`.

-Model responses on the validation set (used for scoring and evaluation) can be **generated directly from the notebook**, or can also be found in `data/model_responses/`.
+Each model's responses on the validation set (used for scoring and evaluation) can be **generated directly from the notebook**, or can also be found in `responses/***_val_responces.json`.

 These files contain all Alpaca-style prompts and the corresponding model outputs.